MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 |\<null value>| Default value behaves like the default protection value.|
 |ConvertTo-Json(".dwg", ".zip")|In addition to the previous list, ".dwg" and ".zip" become P\<EXT>|

+With this setting, the following extensions always become **P\<EXT>:** ".txt", ".xml", ".bmp", ".jt", ".jpg", ".jpeg", ".jpe", ".jif", ".jfif", ".jfi", ".png", ".tif", ".tiff", ".gif") .
+Notable exclusion is that "ptxt" does not become "txt.pfile".

+**AdditionalPPrefixExtensions** only works if protection of PFiles with the advanced property - [**PFileSupportedExtension**](#pfilesupportedextension) is enabled.

-Example 1: PowerShell command to behave like the default behavior where Protect ".dwg" becomes ".dwg.pfile":
+**Example 1:** PowerShell command to behave like the default behavior where Protect ".dwg" becomes ".dwg.pfile":

 ```PowerShell
 Set-LabelPolicy -AdvancedSettings @{ AdditionalPPrefixExtensions =""}
 ```

-Example 2:  PowerShell command to change all PFile extensions from generic protection (dwg.pfile) to native protection (.pdwg) when the files are protected:
+**Example 2:**  PowerShell command to change all PFile extensions from generic protection (dwg.pfile) to native protection (.pdwg) when the files are protected:

 ```PowerShell
 Set-LabelPolicy -AdvancedSettings @{ AdditionalPPrefixExtensions ="*"}
 ```

-Example 3: PowerShell command to change ".dwg"  to ".pdwg" when using this service protect this file:
+**Example 3:** PowerShell command to change ".dwg"  to ".pdwg" when using this service protect this file:

 ```PowerShell
 Set-LabelPolicy -AdvancedSettings @{ AdditionalPPrefixExtensions =ConvertTo-Json(".dwg")}
 ```

-With this setting, the following extensions ( ".txt", ".xml", ".bmp", ".jt", ".jpg", ".jpeg", ".jpe", ".jif", ".jfif", ".jfi", ".png", ".tif", ".tiff", ".gif") always become P\<EXT>.
-Notable exclusion is that "ptxt" does not become "txt.pfile".
-**AdditionalPPrefixExtensions** only works if protection of PFiles with the advanced property - [**PFileSupportedExtension**](#pfilesupportedextension) is enabled.

 ## Remove "Not now" for documents when you use mandatory labeling